BigShuang/igcse-notes/cs0478/4/past paper.md

 \___ software is run on the operating system.

 The \___ system is run on the firmware, which is run on the \___

+### s23 12_5
+A programmer writes a computer program using a high‑level language.
+#### a
+> mark: 1

+Tick one box to show which statement is correct about writing computer programs in a high‑level language.

+A. Mnemonics are used to create instructions.
+B. The computer program is harder to debug than a low‑level language program.
+C. The computer program is machine independent.
+D. The hardware of the computer can be directly manipulated.

+#### b
+> mark: 3, 2

+The programmer uses a compiler to translate the computer program.
+1. Describe how the compiler translates the computer program.
+2. Describe how the compiler reports errors.

+#### c
+> mark: 3

+The programmer uses an integrated development environment (IDE) to create the computer program.
+One function of the IDE is that it has the built‑in compiler.
+Give three other common functions of an IDE.